lfatemerajabil/DesignPatternSummary/README.md

 # DesignPatternSummary

-`*patterns are not algorithms because they are different in two different problems and the patterns don’t give exact order of complexity and it is up to you.*`
+Definition : *`patterns are not algorithms because they are different in two different problems and the patterns don’t give exact order of complexity and it is up to you.`*

 ## The parts of a pattern:
 - intent